Elsie Toles: Biography

 Toles began a program raising teacher certification standards.
 She also increased financial aid for schools, particularly rural ones.
 Many of the recommendations she made were focused on the needs of rural schools.
 She believed that the most qualified county superintendents chose to work in cities for better pay and to avoid rural isolation, leaving the rural schools with less experienced ones.
 She believed the issue could be addressed by appointing superintendents and by reorganizing the educational structure.
 In 1922, 1200 schoolchildren in three counties were given a uniform educational and mental test in Arizona's first statewide test.

 In the November 1922 election, she lost re-election her position to Charles O. Case in a "Democratic landslide" that replaced other elected Republicans in Arizona that year, such as the incumbent Governor Thomas Edward Campbell and the Republican majority in the State Senate.
 Case would be continually re-elected to this position until stepping down in early 1941.
 Toles then returned returned to the University of Michigan to complete her undergraduate degree and then completed a master's degree at the University of California, Berkeley.
 She taught as a demonstration teacher at the University of California demonstration school, and then became a professor of education at San Jose College, holding the position for seventeen years.
 Her focus remained on the supervision of rural schools.

 During World War II, Toles helped establish childcare centers for California's war production plants.
 She retired in 1945 and moved in with her sister, Myriam, on their ranch in the Chiricahua Mountains.
 After retiring, she coauthored two children's books, Adventures in Apacheland and The Secret of Lonesome Valley, with her sister.

-In the 1956 presidential election in Arizona, Toles became one of four Republican Party electors chosen in a statewide primary vote.
+In the 1956 presidential election in Arizona, Toles was chosen as one of four Republican Party electors in a statewide primary vote, casting her electoral vote for Gen. Dwight Eisenhower in December of that year.